michael-steinert-repository/KubernetesEssentials/README.md

 - Kube Proxy is an Agent that runs on each Node through a DaemonSet
 - It is responsible for local Cluster Networking where each Node gets it own unique IP Address
 - It is responsible for Routing the Network Traffic as Load Balancer for the Services
+- It maintains Network Rules to allow Communication to Pods from inside and outside the Cluster
+- It implements a Controller that watches the API Server for new Services and Endpoints

 ### Pods